Why I’m not that worried about microplastics (yet)

 What are the actions to take around plastic that will improve our health for a reasonable amount of time and effort?

-To explain my questions a little better, if microplastics are not that harmful – then removing plastic say, 30-50% from our lives could be a worthwhile action for our health and the environment without taking too much-added effort.
+If microplastics are not that harmful – then removing plastic say, 30-50% from our lives could be a good thing to do for our health and the environment without taking too much added effort.

 This would include easy lifestyle changes like not drinking from plastic bottles, avoiding paper receipts, or using plastic Tupperware.